bluecatengineering/dora/README.md

 linker = "arm-linux-gnueabihf-gcc"
 ```

-This means `arm-linux gnueabihf-gcc` must be available on the system and will be used as the linker.
+This means `arm-linux-gnueabihf-gcc` must be available on the system and will be used as the linker.
 Once you have it installed, you can produce an ARMv7 binary using:

 ```
 TARGET_CC=arm-linux-gnueabihf-gcc TARGET_AR=arm-linux-gnueabihf-gcc-ar cargo build --target=armv7-unknown-linux-gnueabihf --bin dora